ikajic/python-in-science/README.md

 Try inspecting `bins` and `bins_dev` to convince yourself that those are the bins we wanted.
 What happens if you move the `pl.title` above the `pl.subplot`?

+Give me more
+---
+If you're done with this exercise and want to have more NumPy, here's something to play with:
+Use IPython's magic function `%timeit`  to compare the execution time of the two above mentioned cases of array multiplication: the one using for loop and lists and the other with NumPy arrays.
+How long does it take to multiply an array with a scalar in a for loop?
+To spice it up a bit, don't be afraid to use bigger arrays and lists (e.g. N=1000, N=100 000 and N=100 000 000)!